andela-egichuri/checkpoint-1/checkpoint1/README.md

 The user type should be either "F" for Fellow or "S" for staff

-Accomodation should be either "Y" or "No" for fellows and blank or "N/A" for staff
+Accomodation should be either "Y" or "N" for fellows and blank or "N/A" for staff

 ### Adding rooms
 Rooms can be added either by entering data manually or using a text file.